 Advantages

-• Hands‑free; convenient for users with disabilities.
+• Hands‑free; useful for users with mobility impairments.

 Disadvantages